 In addition to Belknap, many of the respondents were early members of the Massachusetts Historical Society.
 The letters from this dialogue, as well as draft manuscripts of both the circular letter and compiled responses, form part of the Jeremy Belknap papers at the Massachusetts Historical Society.
 The bulk of these responses, as well as Tucker's original queries, were published in the Collections of the Massachusetts Historical Society, fifth series, volume III, 1877.
 Additionaly, the correspondence between Belknap and Tucker continued for many months after Belknap sent his compiled responses.
 Their dialogue on slavery and abolition reveals a great deal about race relations in the eighteenth century.
 St. George Tucker was eventually voted a corresponding member of the Historical Society; a distinction he politely declined.

 However, some other responses illustrate the difficult and prejudicial state of race relations in the 1790s.
 James Winthrop, in a letter dated 4 March 1795, stated that although some African Americans had produced literary works that were "not contemptible," they were not "estimated for speculative abilities."
 In a letter to Jeremy Belknap dated 27 November 1795, Tucker himself said that "Blacks and Mulattoes should be excluded from all the valuable rights of Citizenship" and that "narrow as this policy may appear, I am persuaded it is necessary for the preservation of the peace of Society."
-He proposed using this denial of equal citizenship (along with other means) to prompt the liberated slaves to leave the United States.
+He proposed using this denial of equal citizenship (along with other means) to prompt formerly enslaved people to leave the United States.

 This collection of letters, queries, and printed materials is also noteworthy from a historiographical perspective because it contains the recollections and opinions of people who lived through the end of slavery in Massachusetts.
 It provides multiple contemporary sources of information about slavery in colonial Massachusetts written by some of the most prominent citizens of the Commonwealth.